-Lorraine Torrence has been a quilter and creative clothing maker since the early 1970’s and now teaches innovative quilting, clothing and design on the national circuit.
+Lorraine Torrence has been a quilter and creative clothing maker since the early 1970’s and now teaches innovative quilting, clothing and design locally and regionally.
 She has inspired art quilters and garment makers with her series classes in design and creative clothing in both the Seattle area and Madison, Wisconsin.

 Tell me a little bit about you and what you do.

 I am a quilter and wearable art maker and have been doing both of those things since 1971.
 That was also the year I got an MFA in sculpture (cast bronze and welded steel, primarily.)
 Six months before I graduated, I needed to give a wedding present to the foundry foreman at the University of Washington School of Art’s Metal Art Facility.
 I had no money but I had a bag of scraps, having sewn my own clothes since I was an adolescent.
 I decided to make a quilt for the wedding gift.
 “How hard could it be?”
 I thought.

 As an Amazon Associate I earn from qualifying purchases.
 Read more about our affiliate linking policy.

 I accomplished the task using common sense and intuition and the next day after presenting the gift, the foundry foreman came back with a message from his bride, whom I had never met.
 (Turns out, she was a grad student in textiles!)
 She asked if I wanted to share a booth with quilts in the Pacific Northwest Arts and Crafts Fair that summer.
 I agreed, we were accepted and we embarked on making an inventory of quilts for our art fair booth.